 6. Ensure you have a learning environment

-Learning is essential for retention.
-It’s also vital for new hires and helps you retain your employees, customers, team members, and product.
+Learning is essential for retention of employees.
+It’s also vital for new hires and retaining your developers, employees, ream members and product.

 The best way to learn is through experience.
 For this to happen successfully, there needs to be a learning environment where employees can receive training frontage knowledgeable about their domain and be willing to teach them something new or different than they already know.